K98940/RSS-Stage-1-2/.github/pull_request_template.md

     - The current state until the next automatic switch is shown in the progress bar of the corresponding slide by filling it with color: +4
     - Only the progress bar of the current slide can be filled; the rest remain in their default state: +2
     - When hovering the mouse or touch-and-hold on the displayed carousel element, the time to the element switch is paused.
 When the mouse cursor moves out, or the hold ends, the time continues from where it stopped: +2
+    - The switch slides is accompanied by like the carousel animation (the method of animation execution is not verified): +4
+    - Manual switching in the corresponding direction is implemented by pressing left arrow button or right arrow button: +2 For mobile devices, manual switching in the corresponding direction is additionally implemented by swiping left or right: +2
+    - When manually switching, the progress bar state of the switched slide resets, and the progress bar of the displayed slide starts to fill: +2
+    - When switching to the right after the third element, it returns to the first.
+When switching to the left after the first element, it returns to the third: +2
+  5.3 [x] Categories of products on the menu page: +16
+    - The Coffee category is active and the corresponding products are displayed when opening or reloading the menu page: +2
+    - When switching categories, the products of the selected category are displayed: +2
+    - For screens with a width of 768px or less, when opening/reloading the page or switching categories, only 4 products are displayed.
+If there are more than 4 products in the displayed category, a Load More button is displayed below: +4